 7. There is no need to show your face

 Most of the people believe that they need to show their chin rolls by looking down on the camera.
 However, this is untrue.
-Self-portrait is something that you have clicked with you as the subject.
+A self-portrait is something that you have clicked with you as the subject.
 Don’t just focus on the face.
-You can click pictures of your hands, your legs or your torso.
+You can click pictures of your hands, your legs, or your torso.
 Anything goes.
 Just be creative and come out of the ‘picture-your-face’ loop.

 8. Use more creative lights

 There is no need for a proper flash unit for taking a self-portrait.
 Use more creative lights.
-You would get a lot of chance to play with lights and shadows in self-portraits.
-Use candle light, a small tea light, floating candles and even the light of your cellphone to click a creative picture.
+You would get a lot of chances to play with lights and shadows in self-portraits.
+Use candlelight, a small tea light, floating candles, and even the light of your cellphone to click a creative picture.

 9. Play with silhouettes